3 BEST Snow Monkey Tours from Tokyo

 This full-day tour is our top choice for seeing snow monkeys because of everything it includes at an affordable price.
 But affordable doesn’t mean low quality!
 We were beyond impressed with this tour from start to finish.

 Since you’re coming from Tokyo, expect about a 4-hour bus ride in each direction.
-The drive up was beautiful and watching the buildings of Tokyo change to a snowy landscape was lovely.
+The drive up was beautiful, and watching the buildings of Tokyo change to a snowy landscape was lovely.
 The bus was comfortable with bathroom stops every 2 hours, but charge your phone before you leave because there are no USB ports onboard.

 As nature lovers, we enjoyed the easy 30-minute walk through the snow-covered forest to reach the monkeys.
-Our guide pointed out birds and other small animals as we made our way there and besides the cold, it was great!
+Our guide pointed out birds and other small animals as we made our way there, and besides the cold, it was great!

-The stars of the day were the monkeys of course and watching the babies run in and out of the hot springs was adorable.
+The stars of the day were the monkeys, of course, and watching the babies run in and out of the hot springs was adorable.
 We couldn’t believe it when some even jumped out of the springs to walk up and check us out up close!
-There were hundreds of monkeys everywhere and if you love these little guys as much as we do, this tour will have you smiling ear to ear.
+There were hundreds of monkeys everywhere, and if you love these little guys as much as we do, this tour will have you smiling ear to ear.

-Before heading back we had a delicious Beef Sukiyaki lunch which is a mixture of beef and fresh veggies in a delicious soy sauce broth.
+Before heading back, we had a delicious Beef Sukiyaki lunch, which is a mixture of beef and fresh veggies in a delicious soy sauce broth.
 We also appreciated that there is a cafe nearby to grab some coffee before the drive back to Tokyo.
-All-in-all a perfect day!
+All in all, a perfect day!

 2. Private Tour of Snow Monkey Park & Zenkoji Temple (Best Private Tour)